Moelf/WVZAnalysis.jl/README.md

 directly.

 ## New to Julia:
-- Download Julia, we recommend 1.8 or above
+- Download Julia, we require 1.9 or above (for Pkg extension functionality)
     - if you have access to `/cvmfs`, you can also access Julia via LCG release:
 ```
 source /cvmfs/sft.cern.ch/lcg/views/dev4/latest/x86_64-centos7-gcc11-opt/setup.sh